bensk30/rostergenius/README.md

 After shutting rostergeni.us down, I thought it would be best to release it's source code for others to use or run.
 The code isnt the best quality, nor is it the cleanest, but it's something.
 I don't intend on supporting or updating it much, but any pull requests are welcome.

+## Getting started

-To run this locally on your own computer, you'll first need a bit of setup (you might be able to skip this) from Terminal.
+To run this locally on your own computer, you'll first need a bit of setup (if you've done this before, feel free to skip) from Terminal:

 ```
 cd ~